skrattaren/apf.rst/apf.rst

 - [p.
 81/69] "Fortunately, Rincewind was able to persuade the man that the future was another country."

-  Reference to the opening words of "`The Go-between`_".
+  Reference to the opening words of **The Go-between**.
 See the annotation for p.
 13/11 of "`Lords and Ladies`_".

 - [p.
 82/70] "Some talk of Alexander and some of Hercules, of Hector and